Welcome to Dallas TX, Area Local 732, Member of the American Postal Workers Union, AFL-CIO

 NOTICE:

-MEMBERS AND VISITORS MUST WEAR A
+MEMBERS AND VISITORS may WEAR A

 FACE MASK OR A PROTECTIVE FACE